 Have your chicken stock or wine ready to go, then add the garlic and cook 15 - 30 seconds or until fragrant.
 Add chicken stock or white wine to the pan and use a wooden spoon to de-glaze.
 Turn heat to medium-high and add the juice of 1 lemon and capers.
 Let bubble for about a minute.

-Remove from heat and stir in parsley and 3 Tbsp butter until melted.
+Remove from heat and stir in parsley and 3 tablespoon butter until melted.

 Return chicken to pan OR pour sauce over chicken just before serving.
 Garnish with sliced lemon.